Google ups bid to clinch approval for $2.1bn Fitbit takeover

 The EU opened an in-depth probe into the Fitbit deal last month to check how Google could bolster its “data advantage” in online advertising with information it collects from Fitbit’s wearable trackers.

-The EU’s wide focus on online ads clashes with Google’s view that the “deal is about devices, not data” and that it’s adding a service – wearable health devices – where it currently isn’t active and faces plenty of rivals from Apple, Samsung Electronics, Garmin and others.
+The EU’s wide focus on online ads clashes with Google’s view that the “deal is about devices, not data” and that it is adding a service – wearable health devices – where it currently isn’t active and faces plenty of competition from Apple, Samsung Electronics, Garmin and others.

 “The wearables space is highly crowded, and we believe the combination of Google and Fitbit’s hardware efforts will increase competition in the sector, benefiting consumers and making the next generation of devices better and more affordable,” Google said in the statement. – Bloomberg